skasproject/skas/README.md

 SKAS components interaction involve two communication interface:

-- login interface: Provided by sk-join.
+- login interface: Provided by sk-merge.

   Request is only user login/password and response is user's attribute (name, email, groups, ...) if authenticated